 Another star from the class of 2003 to turn their hand to coaching, World Cup-winning flanker Neil Back has coached in both league and union since drawing the curtain on his career in 2005.

-Back has held roles at his beloved Leicester Tigers, Leeds Carnegie and Edinburgh Rugby as he continues to disseminate his dynamic back row expertise to the next generation.
+Back held roles at his beloved Leicester Tigers, Leeds Carnegie and Edinburgh as he passed down his dynamic back row expertise to the next generation.

-Back currently undertakes a public speaking role and is also a director at display expert company, TSP Visual Comms.
+Back currently undertakes a public speaking role and is also a director at display expert company, TSP Visual Comms, while he has written two books.

-A cocktail of charity and media work has characterised Dallaglio’s post-rugby career, having worked for ITV during the 2011 and 2015 Rugby World Cups.
+A cocktail of charity and media work has characterised Dallaglio’s post-rugby career, having worked for ITV since the 2011 Rugby World Cup and TNT Sports.

 And a plethora of charity cycles have followed, with the ex No.8 totem swapping the back row for bikes alongside fellow sports stars Andrew Flintoff, Lee Dixon and Graeme Le Saux.